RIOT-OS/RIOT/CONTRIBUTING.md

 * Maintainers try their best to review every PR as fast as possible, but they are also only human and it can happen that they miss a few PRs or might be preoccupied with other PRs.
-If it happens that your PR receive no review for a long time, don't hesitate to gently solicit a review by commenting or by explicitly mentioning a maintainer that you know is knowledgeable in the area of the PR.
+If it happens that your PR receives no review for a long time, don't hesitate to gently solicit a review by commenting or by explicitly mentioning a maintainer that you know is knowledgeable in the area of the PR.
 You can also advertise the PR on devel@riot-os.org mailing